-Founded in 1968, the IMG Junior World Championships attracts 1200 participants from 56 countries and 42 states.
+Founded in 1968, the IMG Junior World Championships attracts over 1,200 participants from almost 60 countries and over 40 States.
 Qualifying tournaments are held around the country.
 This is also known as the Junior World Golf Championship San Diego.

 The Optimist Junior Golf Program is an exciting and unique junior golf program for ages 10-18.
 It hosts one of the largest and well-renowned junior golf tournaments in the world.
 In order to play in the Championships, golfers must qualify.
 Qualifying tournaments are held all around the world and the USA.
 It also hosts a number of regional and national events that are well run and well attended with a high level of play.

 The Press Thornton Future Masters Golf Tournament is one of the most traditionally rich junior tournaments in the world.
 It has an impressive list of golfing greats who have competed in the tournament including past U.S. Open champions, Masters winners, PGA champions, British Open winner and many current PGA Tour Professionals.

 It is not only a proving ground for golf's junior stars, but more importantly it is about the spirit of competition, friendships and sportsmanship on the course.
 It has been going for over 70 years with the first event held in 1950.
 It is held annually in Dothan AL. Entrance is through an application process.
 Applications can be submitted January through April.
 The field is announced May 1 of each year.

 Results of Future Masters tournaments in previous years can be found here.